Have you always wanted to start a blog?

 5. Choose a blog theme

 Now we’re getting to the fun stuff!
 Your theme determines what your blog looks like, and you’ve got a lot of options to choose from.
-Yes, there’s a wide range of free themes, but if you’re serious about blogging, the customization and support offered by paid themes can’t be beat.
+Yes, there’s a wide range of free themes, but if you’re serious about blogging, the customization and support offered by paid themes can’t be beaten.

 Here at The Write Life, we use Genesis, which is one of the most popular premium themes available.
 Another popular and flexible theme is Thesis.
 On my first blog, I used Elegant Themes, which has a wide selection of beautiful themes at a reasonable price.
 All of these themes come with unlimited support — essential when you’re starting a blog.